Runoff Election Day:

 HOW TO VOTE

-There are a few ways you can vote next Tuesday:
+There are a few ways you can vote on or before Tuesday, August 11th:

-- Vote on Election Day: Election Day is this Tuesday, June 9.
-Click here to find your Election Day voting location, and make a plan to get to the polls
+- Vote on Election Day: The runoff election is this Tuesday, August 11th.
+Click here to find your Election Day voting location, and make a plan to get to the polls.

 - To be clear: that is not a postmark deadline, it is a RECEIPT deadline!